Bring It On: In It to Win It

-Bring It On: In It to Win It is a 2007 American cheerleading teen comedy film directed by Steve Rash and starring Ashley Benson, Cassandra Scerbo and Michael Copon.
+Bring It On: In It to Win It is a 2007 American cheerleading teen comedy film directed by Steve Rash and starring Ashley Benson, Cassie Scerbo and Michael Copon.

 It is the fourth installment in the Bring It On film series, which focuses on competitive cheerleading.
 It was shot at Universal Orlando Resort in Orlando, United States.
 It was released direct-to-video on December 18, 2007.

 There are no recurring cast members or canonical references to its predecessors.
 Only Steve Rash, who also directed the previous film, Bring It On: All or Nothing, returned to direct this film.
 The film stylistically refers to its predecessors in that it opens with a choreographed routine that turns out to be a dream sequence of the protagonist and the end credits feature outtakes and clips of the cast having fun dancing.

 Plot

 The West Coast Sharks Cheerleading Squad, led by Carson, are attending Camp Spirit-Thunder where they're confronted by their arch-rivals, the East Coast Jets Cheerleading Squad, led by Brooke.
 (The squads' names are an inside reference to West Side Story.)
 Both are fierce rivals because each is the best on its respective coast; however, the Jets have beaten the Sharks at the annual Cheer Camp Championships for the previous three years in a row.

 On her first day at camp, Carson meets and hits it off with Penn.
 They trade phone numbers, neither knowing the other is a member of their arch-rival squad.
 When Carson eventually does find out that Penn is a Jet, she gives him up although she really likes him.
 Penn really likes her too, but is just playing it cool around his squad.

 As part of the Camp Spirit-Thunder ritual, the West Coast Sharks are given the Spirit Stick, a "special" cheerleading item that they have to guard fiercely.
 Carson agrees to watch the Spirit Stick when her friends leave for a poker game, but she forgets about it when Penn arrives to ask her out.
 They go to a nearby amusement park and spend time together, notably dancing in front of the Universal Studios sign and Hard Rock Cafe.
-At this time, Penn confesses his darkest secret to Carson, while sitting near the Jaws Ride: he forced his team to raise money for him to go to the camp so that his father wouldn't find out he is a cheerleader.
+At this time, Penn confesses his darkest secret to Carson, while sitting near the Jaws Ride: he forced his team to raise money for him to go to the camp so that his father won't find out he is a cheerleader.

-Carson's friends return to her room, but find both her and the Spirit Stick missing.
+Carson's friends return to her room but find both her and the Spirit Stick missing.
 They search for her, eventually finding her dancing with Penn.
 At this time Brooke and her friends also see the duo.
 When the Sharks reveal that the Spirit Stick is gone, Carson accuses the Jets of sending Penn to lure her away, and she angrily announces to all Penn's secret.
-The Sharks are worried, because losing the Spirit Stick means they are "cursed".
+The Sharks are worried because losing the Spirit Stick means they are "cursed".